 Metal bottles – an unique copper-alloy bottle was found in the woman’s grave in Aska, Sweden.
 According to works, which I found on the internet (here and here), the grave dated to 10th century and the container is considered a Persian import, because of the inscription.
 The origin limits the usage in reenactment.
 A similar bottle was found in Fölhagen, Gotland, and it is dated to the of 10th century (the picture on demand).

 All the mentioned bottles except the glass and metal examples do have the eyelets.
 So, we can suppose that they had got a strap for a hanging.
-To my knowledge, stoppers are never preserved, so they probably were made of wood.
+To my knowledge, stoppers are fully preserved, so they probably were made of wood.
+The find from Staré Město definitely shows a wooden stopper.
+Perfectly round holes of pottery and leather pieces also points to wooden stoppers.
 The experiments showed that oaken lathed or hand-made mushroom or cylinder-shaped stoppers are functional.
 While a simple wooden stopper works for wooden and leather bottles, in case of other materials, it is useful if the stopper is a bit smaller and wrapped in a textile, so the neck is not destroyed by the harder material of the stopper.

 I believe that the article provided a brief summary of Early medieval liquid containers.
 For reenactment purposes, I recommend to use the barrels and buckets for camp life and the bottles for a march.
 This can also lead to reconstructing proper banquet tools, like spoons, scoop and ladles, that are present in the sources.
 If needed, write your feedback into the comments, the problem of a liquid transportation is still opened.
 Many thanks to Roman Král, Zdeněk Kubík, Jan Zajíc and Jakub Zbránek, who helped me with this article and answered my questions.